Oops and Daisies

 Enter: the book Everyday Mindfulness: 108 Simple Practices to Empower Yourself and Transform Your Life by Melissa Steginus, a mindfulness teacher and productivity coach.
 I felt like the book was written with someone like me in mind: someone who craved mindfulness but was unsure of how to practice it regularly.
 (I received a free copy of this book and voluntarily chose to review it).

 Before the number 108 sounds too overwhelming, know this: Steginus brilliantly recommends doing ONE mindfulness practice each day.
 Each suggested practice is simple but intentional.
-And for a busy mom like me, it was exactly what I needed to find the mindfulness practices that I enjoyed the most.
+For a busy mom like me, it was exactly what I needed to find the mindfulness practices that I enjoyed the most.

 Full disclosure: I’m still working through all the practices in the book.
 After all, it’s designed for you to complete just one per day.
 As Steginus shares early on, “You’ve got 108 days to gradually train your brain to pay closer attention to activities and practices you may already be familiar with (i.e., deep breathing, journaling, self-reflection, goal setting, etc.)” But there are plenty of new things that I never considered “mindfulness” before.